 Ruby Hill West straddles the western limb of the Upper Eastmain River Greenstone Belt approximately 30 kilometres northwest of the Eastmain Mine deposit in a similar geologic setting.
 Preliminary prospecting of the south-western part of this claim block delineated two anomalous rock trends.
 This claim block covers an entire segment of greenstone that is prospective for ore deposits and occurs within a poorly explored region.
 Previous exploration successfully identified several new mineralized targets, each having a similar Au-Ag-Cu signature to the Eastmain Mine, on both Ruby Hill properties.
 In 2015, DIAGNOS Inc. conducted a regional CARDS (Computer Aided Resource Detection System) analysis over the Ruby Hill property areas to create the Eastmain Mine gold signature and to develop similar gold targets.
 Four separate models of CARDS analysis generated 15 untested gold exploration targets over the Ruby Hill properties – 4 along the north part of Ruby Hill East and 11 along the northwest flank of Ruby Hill West.
 Follow-up mapping and prospecting of these target areas is the next phase of work proposed for Ruby Hill.
 Potential quantity and grade is conceptual in nature.

-Lac Lessard is located 15 kilometres northeast of the Eastmain mine site and is prospective for PGMs (Platinum Gold Metals).
-Darnley Bay Resources has an option to earn a 50% interest in the project by completing $2.5 million in exploration.
+Optioned to a private company on June 10, 2020.
+Lac Lessard is located 15 kilometres northeast of the Eastmain mine site and is prospective for PGMs (Platinum Group Metals).